-Displaying Object Information
+Displaying Chart Object and Source Information

 Chart cards include a number of displayed objects for which information is available, such as lights and buoys.
-If your chart includes port and tide data, this can be displayed along with information for the nearest port facility (for a selected position).
-Chart source data is also available.
-You use the context-sensitive cursor to identify the object and display detailed information.
+They also contain additional source data for structures, lines, open sea areas etc. You can use the context-sensitive cursor to identify (in a pop-up box) an object or chart position and you can obtain detailed information for the selected item.